fivetran/dbt_apple_store/README.md

 ```

 ### Step 4: Disable models for non-existent sources
-Your Apple App Store connector might not sync every table that this package expects.
+Your Apple App Store connection might not sync every table that this package expects.
 If you use subscriptions and have the `sales_subscription_event_summary` and `sales_subscription_summary` tables synced, add the following variable to your `dbt_project.yml` file:

 ```yml
 vars: